dparks2/river-crossing/README.md

-# river-crossing
+# Missionaries and Cannibals
-Missionaries and cannibals problem solution
+[Missionaries and cannibals problem](https://en.wikipedia.org/wiki/Missionaries_and_cannibals_problem) solution written in python.